 Setting

-Behind any essay, speech, statement, or ad is the setting.
+The setting is behind any essay, speech, statement, or ad.
 Background plays a significant role in text creation.
-It determines what linguistic devices will be used (to make the entire performance more proficient or more straightforward) and what tone will be set.
+It determines what linguistic devices will be used (to make the entire performance more proficient or straightforward) and what tone will be set.

 Message

-Although a rhetorical analysis essay rests upon the author and the way they convey the message to the target audience, it is still crucial to determine key points the orator is addressing to the reader or listener.
-It will help get a clear picture of the rhetorical situation, which, in turn, will help write a rhetorical analysis essay.
+Although a rhetorical analysis essay rests upon the author and how they convey the message to the target audience, it is still crucial to determine key points the orator addresses to the reader or listener.
+It will help get a clear picture of the rhetorical situation, which, in turn, will help write the essay.
 Try to identify the central points the author walks around.
-Look at these questions when carrying a rhetorical analysis:
+Look at these questions when carrying out a rhetorical analysis:

 Medium

-• What are the quirks of a certain medium?
+- What are the peculiarities of a certain medium?
 In other words, why is it better for delivering the message and stating the argument than other mediums or formats?

 How to Write a Rhetorical Analysis Essay